Where to Stay in Lisbon - A Local’s Neighborhood Guide

 The biggest perks of staying in Belém are that you can get to the monuments very early (before the crowds) and it’s a bit closer to the Cascais coastline than the city center (20-minute train ride).

-There is no metro stop, but you do have tram and bus access.
+As for transportation, it’s ok.
+There is no metro stop, but you both have tram and bus access.
+Typically, you can get into the city center in about 20 minutes.

 Pros